 When will we officially know when we are on the ballot?

-The Board of Education will take its second vote to secure a ballot issue on June 26 for the November 2017 ballot.
+The Board of Education voted to secure a ballot issue in July for the November 7, 2017 ballot.

 Please explain what funding was used to pay for the transportation building?
 Can you provide a detailed financial analysis about buying and building the transportation facility with the funds left over from the bonds to build the new facilities versus using the unspent proceeds to pay down the bonds upon the first call date?